Toy Design and Manufacturing Software | Autodesk

 Generative Design: Fusion's generative design capabilities help reduce material usage, contributing to sustainability.

-Efficiency: Fusion aids in optimising manufacturing processes, making them more energy-efficient and reducing waste.
+Efficiency: Fusion aids in optimizing manufacturing processes, making them more energy-efficient and reducing waste.

 Remember, proper assessment is needed when choosing materials to ensure the most sustainable options are selected.